New to Yoga?

-Always take your shoes off and leave them on the shelves outside the door.
+- Always take your shoes off and leave them on the shelves outside the door.
 We never wear shoes inside a yoga studio.

-Switch your phone to silent and leave it with your belongings in the coat cupboard near the door.
+- Switch your phone to silent (not vibrate) and leave it with your belongings in the coat cupboard near the door.

-You don't need to bring any special equipment - it's all provided for you.
-However, if you prefer to use your own mat, feel free to bring that.
+- You don’t need to bring any special equipment – it’s all provided for you (and yes, in a COVID-Safe way!)

 Choosing a class can also be tricky, especially if you don’t know all the terminology.
 Here are a few hints:

-Classes are small, safe and personal – a maximum of eight in any class, but more often six.
+- Classes are small, safe and personal – a maximum of six in any class.